Poodle vs Bichon Frise

 Bichon Frise Temperament

 If the movie biz was composed entirely of canines, the Bichon Frise would win a People’s Choice Award.
 Their charming personality effortlessly captures everyone’s attention, including other pups.
-The Bichon is a lover, not a fighter and has a natural urge to engage with other people and pet...
+The Bichon is a lover, not a fighter and wants to engage with other people and pets.
+Smart with ple...

 If the movie biz was composed entirely of canines, the Bichon Frise would win a People’s Choice Award.
 Their charming personality effortlessly captures everyone’s attention, including other pups.
-The Bichon is a lover, not a fighter and has a natural urge to engage with other people and pets.
+The Bichon is a lover, not a fighter and wants to engage with other people and pets.
 Smart with plenty of emotional intelligence, a Bichon can be adept to navigating the needs of people around them—especially if trained and socialized at an early age.

 The Bichon Frise dog breed is great with kids and babies and can happily spend the morning romping with toddlers in the backyard.
 Later in the day, they’re content to spend hours curled on the lap of your great grandma.
 In fact, it’s this calming characteristic that makes them great emotional support and therapy dogs.